arzamuhammad/CDE_Demo_2/README.md

 Next, click on the "Code" icon.
 This is the Airflow DAG we contained in the "LC_airflow_config.py" file.

-Notice there are two types of operators: CDWOperator and CDEJobRunOperator.
+NB: There are two types of operators: CDWOperator and CDEJobRunOperator.
 You can use both to trigger execution from the CDE and CDW services (with Spark and Hive respectively).
 More operators will be added soon including the ability to customize these.